-* Monkton Nature Reserve is currently closed and hopes to re-open in Spring 2021.
-We will only do so when we have everything in place to keep everyone safe. *
+* Monkton Nature Reserve is currently closed and hopes to re-open in Spring 2021, if and when we have everything in place to keep everyone safe. *

-We have now delegated responsibility to oversee the reserve’s activities during closure to Clive Nuttman, who will act as an adviser to the trustees and is the first point of contact (email@example.com) on all matters related to the site.
+During its closure, we have delegated responsibility to oversee the reserve’s activities to Clive Nuttman, who will act as an adviser to the trustees and is the first point of contact (firstname.lastname@example.org) on all matters related to the site.
 Our website is currently being revamped and... will be completed soon.
 Stay safe and well and we look forward to welcoming you back.'

 Entrance to Monkton Nature Reserve Field Study Centre is free, and you’ll find archaeological and natural history exhibits, a large selection of second-hand books, plus a small refreshments area.

 Modest fees apply for access onto the reserve itself, featuring various habitats - chalk grassland, woodland and aquatic.
 Take a gentle walk around the reserve and discover lots of wildlife and wildflowers.

 Benches around the reserve allow you to take in the views.
 There are various activities throughout the year for children including a brass rubbing trail, a dinosaur quiz trail, a fairy house trail and an arts and crafts box in the main picnic area.

 An active astronomy group - Monkton Stargazers - are based at the Reserve, and have two on-site observatories.
 The group holds regular viewing evenings and events throughout the year.
 Membership is a free upgrade to the regular Reserve Membership.

 12-month membership schemes are available: £15 for a Single adult; £20 for a Joint (2 adults at the same address) or Family (up to 2 adults + children at the same address).
 Concessionary rates are available.